acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_project_create.md

 ### Options

 ```
   -h, --help            help for create
+      --region string   Region to create project in
 ```

 ### Options inherited from parent commands